TECHNICAL FEASIBILITY SPRINT

 Technical Specification

 A buildable spec with architecture decisions, component breakdown, data model, integration approach, and API design.
+Grounded in what the prototyping actually revealed.
 Detailed enough for an engineering team to start building.
-You'll use it for scoping development and onboarding a dev team.

 03